csurgay/ansible-training/lessons/16_Kubernetes/README.md

 # Section 16: Kubernetes with Ansible

-### In this section the following subject will be covered
+### In this section the following subject will be covered:

 1. Setup Kubernetes Toolset
 1. Namespaces Creation